johnpeart/johnpeart.github.io/src/posts/blogpost/2024-09-09-rebuilding-website-eleventy.md

 	<figcaption>Now my Opengraph images reflect the actual content of the post automatically.</figcaption>
 </figure>

 If I wanted that on my Jekyll site, I'd be out of luck.
 With such little working knowledge of Ruby, I'd have to manually create them.
-That's a massive time sink I don't want.
+That’s a massive time sink I don't want.

-With Eleventy, though, it's been relatively trivial.
+With Eleventy, though, it’s been relatively trivial.

 My site now generates *two* pages of output for every *one* page of input: the normal page, and then a separate `/social/` page which is run through the [Eleventy Screenshots API](https://www.11ty.dev/docs/services/screenshots/) to create the image.